HafizSaqib/papers/journal.md

 # Authors
 Hafiz Saqib
 # Title
-Biomass burning aerosol over West Africa
+Measurement Biomass burning aerosol over West Africa
 # Introduction
 we achknowledge the ground breaking work of allen at al but they haven't hjFKGK YhbkgjfJK HKKGFH